DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 In case you are unfamiliar about _Vector Synthesis_, the best way to explain it is to use the following fictious scene, where you are the actor!

-Try to imagine you are above a square room (this room doesn't have any sound reflection on walls/floor/roof), having a loudspeaker placed on each corner, each loudspeaker outputs a basic waveform - at same frequency and volume, like an oscillator does.
-If you're looking the room from above:
+Try to imagine a square room, consider this room doesn't have sound reflection on walls/floor/roof, having a loudspeaker placed on each corner, each loudspeaker constantly outputs a basic waveform at same frequency and volume (like an oscillator can do).
+First, if you're looking the room from above:
 - Loudspeaker **A** is located at the bottom-left corner (angle).
-- Loudspeaker **B** is located at top-left angle.
+- Loudspeaker **B** is located at top-left corner.
-- Loudspeaker **C** is located at top-right angle.
+- Loudspeaker **C** is located at top-right corner.
-- Loudspeaker **D** is located at bottom-right angle.
+- Loudspeaker **D** is located at bottom-right corner.
 Like the following image:

 ![](_img/room1.png)

-Now, the room is turned **by 45 degrees, clockwise** (but you keep your initial orientation).
-Obviously, after the rotation, the room remains a square, but from above view, now the room is looking as a **diamond** shape (in geometry, a square is a particular form of... a diamond).
+Now, the room is rotated **clockwise by 45 degrees** (but you keep your initial orientation): obviously, after rotation, the room remains a square, but from above view, now the room shape is looking as a **diamond** (in geometry, square is a particular form of... diamond).

-By done this room rotation, loudspeaker A becomes at left, B at top, C at right, and D at bottom.
+By done this room rotation, now loudspeaker A becomes at left, B at top, C at right, and D at bottom.
 Easy, aren't?:

 ![](_img/room2.png)

-Now, you enter the room with a (omnidirectional) microphone in your hand, and you place the microphone exactly at the center of the room: it captures sound "components" of each loudspeaker, as equal parts (50% of A, 50% of B, 50% of C, and 50% of D):
+Now, you enter the room having a (omnidirectional) microphone in your hand, and you place the microphone exactly at the center of the room: it captures sound "components" of each loudspeaker, as equal parts (50% of A, 50% of B, 50% of C, and 50% of D):

 ![](_img/room3.png)

-As soon as you move by short "segments" into the room (origin point, any direction, any distance), on every position, in realtime, the mix (**crossfading**) captured by the microphone will change (amounts of captured loudspeakers depends the microphone position, regardling them).
-As example, when the microphone is nearest as possible of the A loudspeaker, it will capture max 100% of it, nearly 0% from the opposite C loudspeaker, and a signifiant part of remaining C and D loudspeakers (but less than 50%).
+As soon as you move by short line "segments" into the room (origin point, any direction, any distance), on every position, in realtime, the mix (**crossfading**) captured by the microphone will change (amounts of captured loudspeakers depends the microphone position at every instant, regardling them).
+As example, if the microphone is nearest as possible of the loudspeaker A, it will capture max 100% of it, nearly 0% from the opposite C, and a signifiant part of remaining C and D (but less than 50%).
 And so on!

 ![](_img/room4.png)

-Every segment of your moves (direction, distance, speed) is named... a **vector**.
+Every line segment of your moves (point where the segment start, direction, and distance) is named... a **vector**.

 :information_source: **If you understand the principle, be sure you have understood 99.9% about the Vector Synthesis!**

-Real and virtual synthesizers using Vector Synthesis, also true about the _Vektor_ module, the X (horizontal) / Y (vertical) position of the "microphone" in the "diamond room" is simulated either by a mechanical (unsprung) joystick, controlled by the user, and/or by optional programmable MIXing ENVelope, kind of **timed automation** of five X/Y positions (composing four vectors).
+Real and virtual synthesizers using Vector Synthesis, also true concerning the _Vektor_ module, the X (horizontal) / Y (vertical) position of the "microphone" in the "diamond room" is simulated either by a mechanical (unsprung) joystick controlled by your hand (**or** by voltages applied on both X and Y input jacks), and/or by (optional to use) programmable MIXing ENVelope, kind of **timed automation** of four vectors.

 ---